Italian industry is still too undigital: data from our study

 "Companies know they’re behind, but they don’t know exactly where they need to make the most progress.“ — Marco Brandalesi

-Those who have already introduced AI, however, are doing so primarily for transactional processes—customer management, supply chain, supplier relations—with visible returns in terms of speed, flexibility, and market reputation.
+Those who have already introduced AI, on the other hand, are doing so primarily for transactional processes—customer management, supply chain, and supplier relations—with visible returns in terms of speed, flexibility, and market reputation.

 Publication: Technology & Innovation — No. 1, March 2026